robinssq/api-docs/docs/tagmerchant.rst

 Functionality
 ------------

 The Narrativ advertiser tag allows Narrativ to track user behavior on an advertiser's site.
-By looking at their pageviews and purchase behavior, our AI can better optimize the behavior of our auction system and report on its effect.
-Any PII that is captured such as names, email addresses, or anything of the sort will be hashed and never stored in plain text.
-The tag runs asynchronously in the background to avoid impacting page load times.
+Our AI optimizes Narrativ's auction system by looking at data on page views and purchase behavior.
+Any other PII that is captured, such as names, email addresses, etc. will be hashed and never stored in plain text.
+The tag runs asynchronously in the background so there is no impact to page load times.

 Implementation
 ------------

-Our system currently tracks two types of events- page views and checkouts.
-The checkout tag should be loaded on a "Thank you for your order" type page- after they have finished checking out and paying.
-The page view tag should be loaded on every other page- allowing us to track the user's journey to checkout as well as what products they are looking at.
-The Javascript snippet should be placed before the closing </head> tag in your HTML.
-In all snippets below the string "ADVERTISER NAME" should be replaced with your Narrativ account name- please ask your representative if you do not know what that is.

-Checkout Tag
+We track two types of events for our partners - check outs and page views

+* Place the check out tag on the page that loads after your customer has finished shopping and paid for their purchase (your site's equivalent of a "Thank you for your order" page).

+* Place the page view tag on every other page that loads during your user's journey, so that we can empower you with data on what products they are looking at before they check out.
+  Important!
+Replace "ACCOUNT NAME" with your Narrativ account name in all snippets.
+Reach out to hello@narrativ.com for help with your Narrativ account name as needed.

+Adding Information About Your Checkout Page
 ------------